rahulgupta1009/OTP_Verification/README.md

 # OTP_Verification
-We have created an application for the task of OTP verification using Python.
+I have created an application for the task of OTP verification using Python.
-We have used tkinter and smtplib module to develop OTP Verification GUI.
+I have used tkinter and smtplib module to develop OTP Verification GUI.

 The steps are mentioned below :